HewlettPackard/OpenShift-on-SimpliVity/README.md

 It is possible to deploy the `infra_template` from an OVA.
 To create the OVA proceed as indicated below:

-- **make sure** the one network interface of the template is connected to the network named 'VM Network'
+- **Make sure** the one network interface of the template is connected to the network named 'VM Network'
-- set the CD/DVD for the template to client device (vs an ISO image in a Datastore)
+- Set the CD/DVD for the template to client device (vs an ISO image in a Datastore)
 - Select the template and export it as an OVF template
 - Create a tar archive of **all** the files that where downloaded.
 The extension MUST be .ova (and not .tar)
 - Copy the OVA file to a location that the Ansible user can access and use the ansible_variable `group_vars/all/vars.yml:infra_ova_path:` to tell the playbooks where you stored the OVA file.

-note: If a template with the name specified by `group_vars/all/vars.yml:infra_template` is found in the vCenter Datacenter, the OVA file will not be deployed and the existing template will be used to deploy non-CoreOS VMS.
+**Note:** If a template with the name specified by `group_vars/all/vars.yml:infra_template` is found in the vCenter Datacenter, the OVA file will not be deployed and the existing template will be used to deploy non-CoreOS VMS.
 If the template is not found, the OVA file is deployed and the template is given the name documented by `infra_template`.

 ## Download Required Files